- 1 What is a Vulnerary and what principles of plants have these properties?

 Other principles that help to perform additional functions as vulneraries are:

 - Tannins: Tannins play a healing role by accelerating wound healing and hemostatic, by stopping bleeding.
 Healing occurs due to the formation of scabs by binding proteins to tannins and creating a “dry” environment that prevents the growth of bacteria.
-By constricting blood vessels, they help the blood clotting and therefore help heal the wounds.
+By constricting blood vessels, they help the blood clotting and therefore help heal wounds.

 - Anthocyanins: Because of their antiviral and hemostatic properties, they can play a positive role in preventing infections and stopping bleeding.

 - Mucilages: They are a type of fiber.
 Used externally, mucilages have emollient properties, that is, they hydrate and protect the skin.
 For this reason they can be used to alleviate many diseases of this organ.